groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/net/metadata/subject/xlt.md

     block:
     - title_left: "Redact Subject from XLT Document"
       content_left: |
         Following code allows you to search and redact sensitive data from a XLT document.
-You can set scope for redaction by setting filter, e.g. to MetadataFilter.Company. - it will leave the regular expressions matches undone in all metadata items, except “Company” property:
+You can set scope for redaction by setting filter, e.g. to MetadataFilter.Subject. - it will leave the regular expressions matches undone in all metadata items, except “Subject” property:

       title_right: "How to Redact XLT Metadata"
       content_right: |